redexp/backbone-dom-view/README.md

 It will add css class to element if first argument of event will be truthy and remove if not.

-It is a hash where keys are space separated css class names and values are: event name or hash of events and callbacks or function.
+It is a hash where keys are space separated css class names and values are event name or hash of events and callbacks or function.
 If value is event name, then helper will create callback for you where it will take first argument.
 ```javascript
 Backbone.DOMView.extend({
     template: {